 Key Allowances to Use Before April 5:

-✔ Up to £60,000 pension contributions – Reduce taxable income while building retirement funds
+✔ £60,000 annual pension contribution limit – reduce taxable income while saving for retirement

 ✔ Carry-forward tax relief – Use any unused pension allowances from the past three years